 Wicking chemistry allows liquids to flow through narrow spaces (like the tiny holes between fibers in your shirt).

-We apply wicking chemistry to many of our baselayers and trail running, climbing and other active styles to influence the way water moves through garments during high-intensity activities.
-This technology allows sweat and moisture to rapidly move from the skin to the surface of the garment where it can evaporate into the air.
-Wicking is a form of capillary action—where liquid can flow through narrow spaces (like the tiny holes between fibers in your shirt) due to the action of surface tension and adhesion forces overcoming the force of gravity.
+Wicking chemistry allows sweat and moisture to move rapidly from the skin to the surface of the garment where it can evaporate into the air.
+Wicking is a form of capillary action, in which liquid is able to flow through narrow spaces (like the tiny holes between fibers in your shirt) because surface tension and adhesive forces overcome gravity.
 Wicking treatments further improve the efficiency of this phenomenon in synthetic clothing.

-In warm climates, this means that the body stays cool by more efficiently conducting sweat—the body’s natural cooling mechanism.
-In cold climates, this means that the body stays warmer by keeping fabric next to the skin drier.
+In warm climates, wearing garments with wicking additives means your body stays cool by more efficiently conducting sweat—the body’s natural cooling mechanism.
+In cold climates, your body stays warmer by keeping the fabric next to the skin drier.

 Where We Are

-We work closely with innovation partners to improve both the performance and environmental impact of supply chain chemistry inputs, including wicking chemistry.
-One partner in our innovation portfolio is Beyond Surface Technologies, which offers a biobased wicking chemistry.
+We also work closely with partners to improve both the performance and the environmental impact of the chemistry used on our products.
+One partner in our innovation portfolio is Beyond Surface Technologies, a green chemistry-innovation company that offers a wicking chemistry made from plant-seed oil.
 We invested in BST in 2015 through our Tin Shed Ventures® fund.
+BST’s wicking technology has a carbon footprint that is up to 70% lower than that of petroleum-based wicking technologies, and it is compliant with several organizations’ hazardous chemicals list, such as the ZDHC’s Manufacturing Restricted Substances List.

-We strive to have all chemistry and auxiliary finishes be manufactured safely and with low environmental impacts.
+We are working with our innovation partners to improve the performance and to reduce the environmental impact of the chemical finishes used in our products.
+We strive to have all chemistry and auxiliary finishes manufactured safely and with low environmental impacts.